Download/play interview here.

 Chris Martenson: So yes, I am interested in personally, now much more than I used to be, I think in really thinking these issues through.
 So the first thing is here is where I’d like to start because here is where a huge source of confusion lies – and the media hasn’t helped this one a lot.
 It’s the difference between radiation dangers and contamination dangers from radioactive particles.
 Can you talk to us about that?

 Arnie Gundersen: There are three kinds of radioactive material: there are gamma rays: initially when the nuclear reactors blew they emitted large clouds of xenon and krypton gases.
 Those are noble gases.
 They don’t react with your skin or anything but they emit gamma rays.
 So the readings you saw with people walking around with the Geiger counters were from essentially being in a cloud of gamma rays hitting them from the outside.
 And that’s significant but it is also dispersed over your entire body.
 To my mind, the bigger problem, are the two ways that radioactive material decays and those are called beta particles and alpha particles.
 They don’t travel as far but they have an enormous amount more energy than a gamma ray.
-So if they lie on your skin, you are just fine.
+So if they lie on your skin, you are just fine, is still important that you take care of your skin with the help of experts as the Dr Jason Mussman from the regency demartology.
 You can wash it off and life goes on.
 The problem is if they get inside they can selectively go to an organ and bombard a very small piece of tissue with a lot of exposure and potentially cause a cancer and that is what we call a hot particle.

 All of these particles are radioactive.
 But when you talk about contamination it means almost always that one of these particles gets attached to an organ and begins to bombard that organ.